 What is the importance of polybasic cleavage site in novel coronavirus?

-The functional outcomes associated with the acquisition of the polybasic cleavage site is still not fully established in novel coronavirus.
-However, it is believed to have a potential impact on viral pathogenicity and species to species transmission.
+The functional outcomes associated with the acquisition of the polybasic cleavage site are still not fully established in SARS-CoV-2.
+However, it is believed to have a potential impact on viral pathogenicity and species-to-species transmission.

 Studies conducted on SARS-CoV and Middle East Respiratory Syndrome-Coronavirus (MERS-CoV) have suggested that acquisition of a polybasic cleavage site is associated with increased cell-cell fusion and interspecies viral transmission (bat to human).

-Studies conducted on novel coronavirus have indicated that the acquisition of the polybasic cleavage site creates a huge alteration in the RNA secondary structure of the virus, which may play a vital role in host cell immune evasion.
+Studies conducted on SARS-CoV-2 have indicated that the acquisition of the polybasic cleavage site creates a huge alteration in the RNA secondary structure of the virus, which may play a vital role in host cell immune evasion.

 Although the exact role of the predicted glycans is unclear, they may facilitate the virus evading the host immune responses by generating mucin-like domains.